ottoblep/tsn-5g-testbench/readme.md

 ```

 ## Repo Structure
-All sources which have been modified for this project are tracked as git submodules, so they can be identified at a glance.\
+All forks that are part of this project are tracked as git submodules, so they can be identified at a glance.\
 The toplevel `docker-compose.yml` file is the centerpiece.

 ## Development